carstein/carstein.github.io/_posts/2021-03-17-build-your-own-fuzzer-5.md

 date: 2021-03-13
 ---

 It has been a while since I wrote the last part of the [Build Simple Fuzzer](https://carstein.github.io/2020/05/21/writing-simple-fuzzer-4.html) series.
 Due to personal reasons I had some issues finding time to continue with it.
 On top of that, having a semi-working fuzzer deprived me of will to continue - mainly because there were no obvious avenues where to direct my attention.
-I'm far from thinking that my fuzzer was good or complete.
-But it was working and finding shallow bugs and the next step required much more work than I was able to pour into it.
+I'm far from thinking that my fuzzer was good or complete but it was working, finding shallow bugs and the next step required much more work than I was able to pour into it.
 At least at that time.

 The initial language was also partially to blame.
 Choosing python, while making the start super easy made making a meaningful progress a bit of challenge in later phases.
-But, with fifteen minutes stolen here and there I've rewrote my fuzzer in Rust.
+Against the wind and with fifteen minutes stolen here and there I finally rewrote my fuzzer in Rust.
 Say hello to [rfuss2](https://github.com/carstein/rfuss2).

-> I really wanted to name it Rufus but there is already a project with that name.
-And American Fussy Lop sounded just wrong.

 Why Rust?
 First of all, because I wanted to be a cool hipster kid writing in some new language.
 However, after learning the language a bit it really grew on me - it's sufficiently close to the metal that I can express what I want to achieve and sufficiently far from C that I don't feel like clubbing pointers to make them behave.
 In all seriousness - Rust allows you to write a system code that is very fast and efficient.

 # System programming

-Few months ago I wrote a short article about system programming in Rust.
+Few months ago I wrote a short article about system programming in Rust[^1].
 Looking at the code right now I feel a hint of embarrassment but I at least hope I can rectify all my inefficiency here.
 First of all I try not to nest `match` directives when there is no clear need for it.
 Second thing - use proper crates where possible - I've already mentioned [nix](https://crates.io/crates/nix) crate but there are few others worth mentioning.
 Good example is [clap](https://crates.io/crates/clap) for parsing command line arguments.
 Also, don't forget that the [standard library](https://doc.rust-lang.org/std/) also has a lot of interesting elements - like for example the [BTreeSet](https://doc.rust-lang.org/std/collections/struct.BTreeSet.html) collection that we use in our mutator to keep track of unique traces.

-> I hope to explore the topic of system programming in Rust more in future articles that are not necessarily focused on fuzzing.

 # Target practice